 The next stage in Master Miller’s martial arts career would take him to the Orlando Taekwondo Academy to meet Instructor Eric Link, creating a partnership to bring the martial arts of Hapkido, Yudo and Yusul to his school location.
 Master Miller has taught Taekwondo, Hapkido, Yudo, and Yusul at Orlando Taekwondo as a part of the staff and a mentor to the other black belts and instructors.

 In 2012, Master Miller tested for and received his 6th Degree Black Belt in the US National Taekwondo Association with KwanJangNim Richard Hackworth as the Senior Examiner.
 In February of 2013, he tested for his 5th Degree Black belt in the martial art of YuSul, his 4th Master Rank in the Korean Martial Arts.
 In March 2015, he completed his goal of Testing for his 6th Dan in Hapkido making him one of the highest ranking Hapkido Masters in the U.S. sanctioned by the World Headquarters in Korea.

 In July 2015, Master Miller opened a new location in Winter Park, Florida.
-Master Miller is celebrating his 36th year in the martial arts and is currently preparing for his 7th Degree Black belt testing in Taekwondo (USNTA) and Tangsoodo (Korea MooDukKwan TangSooDo Society), scheduled for December 2017.
+Master Miller is celebrating his 36th year in the martial arts.
+Since then, he has earned his 7th Degree Black belt in Taekwondo (USNTA) and Tangsoodo (Korea MooDukKwan TangSooDo Society), earning the title Grand Master.